narwhalacademy/zebra-crossing/README.md

 #### Protect your sources

 - **Use email as little as possible.** Even end-to-end encrypted email [leaves a trail of metadata](https://freedom.press/training/blog/how-reporters-emails-get-got-case-studies-legal-request-hacking/).
-- **Use an end-to-end encrypted messaging app that doesn’t store metadata to exchange messages.** Don’t use Twitter DMs!
+- **Use an end-to-end encrypted messaging app that doesn’t store metadata to exchange messages.** Don’t use X/Twitter DMs!
 - **For voice/video calls, use an end-to-end encrypted app as well.**
 - **Use the security features in Signal and WhatsApp.** See Martin Shelton’s articles on [Locking Down Signal](https://medium.com/@mshelton/locking-down-signal-d71678f653d3) and [Upgrading WhatsApp security](https://medium.com/@mshelton/upgrading-whatsapp-security-386c8ce496d3).
 - **For document transfers, have your organization set up [SecureDrop](https://securedrop.org/).** Failing that, encourage people to use [OnionShare](https://onionshare.org/).